Wood Floor Water Damage

 Step 6 – Remove and Replace or Refinish the Hardwoods

-Depending on your are you will either need to replace the existing hardwoods with new flooring or you will have to refinish the floor by sanding it down, restaining and sealing it.
-If the cupping is severe you likely need to replace the wood as sanding it down will not be enough.
+Depending on your area, you will either need to replace the existing hardwoods with new flooring, or you will have to refinish the floor by sanding it down, restaining, and sealing it.
+If the cupping is severe, you likely need to replace the wood, as sanding it down will not be enough.